sonic-pi-net/sonic-pi/BUILD-LINUX.md

 sudo apt-get install -y build-essential git libssl-dev ruby-dev elixir erlang-dev erlang-xmerl qttools5-dev qttools5-dev-tools libqt5svg5-dev libqt5opengl5-dev supercollider-server sc3-plugins-server alsa-utils jackd2 libjack-jackd2-dev libjack-jackd2-0 libasound2-dev pulseaudio-module-jack cmake ninja-build
 ```

+*Notes:*

+1. Check the version of `Qt` after package installation.

+* Check your current Qt version with qmake --version.
+*  If it is too old (see dependency list above) you should find a way to update `Qt` before going to the build step.

-*Note:* The main repositories may not have a recent enough version of
+3. The main repositories may not have a recent enough version of
 Elixir.
 If this is the case, you can install it via **one** of the
 following methods: